Breaking the Reversal Curse in Autoregressive Language Models via Identity Bridge: Experiments

 \subsubsection{Ablation Experiments on Entity Token Length}

 In this part, we investigate the influence of entity token length on the model's reversal generalization ability.
-We consider three types of names: number name (e.g., ``34''), normal name (e.g., ``Alice''), and long name (e.g., ``Annaliese'')\footnote{The three types of names mainly differ in the number of tokens.
-E.g., number name like ``34'' is encoded in 1-2 tokens, normal name like ``Alice'' is encoded in 2-3 tokens, and long name like ``Annaliese'' is encoded in 3-5 tokens.}.
+All the experiments are on the ``Husband-Wife" task.
+We consider three types of names: number name (1-token, e.g., ``34''), normal name (2-token, e.g., ``Sophia''), and long name (3-token, e.g., ``Catalina'').
 The reversal test results are presented in~\cref{fig:token_compare}.
-From~\cref{fig:token_compare}, a surprising fact is that when the name is a short number, the reversal test accuracy can reach 100\%.
-But when the name is long, the test accuracy decreases to 7\%.
+From~\cref{fig:token_compare}, a surprising fact is that when the name is a one-token number, the reversal test accuracy can reach nearly 100\%.
+But when the name is three tokens long, the test accuracy decreases to 10\%.
 This result suggests that entities with fewer tokens can be learned better in the reversal task, which is also observed in~\citet{wang2025reversal}.